edo9300/SCSFW/README.md

 For SwanGBA, you need to download OR build your preferred SwanGBA fork/binary along with the needed dependencies and rename it to:
 - `bwsc.gba`

+For CoG, I bundled in a modified version for you to use thus making it modular.
+Already on the last version (CoG_Beta_0.9.7).
+The build is named:
+- `cog.gba`
+> [!TIP]
+> Unlike Cologne, TheHiVE has implemented his own version of the Colecovision BIOS and embedded it in CoG.
+No external BIOS is needed.

+For Cologne, you need to download OR build your preferred Cologne fork/binary along with the needed dependencies and rename it to:
+- `cologne.gba`
+> [!IMPORTANT]
+> Cologne **REQUIRES** a Colecovision BIOS before you can use it.
+It will NOT work without it.
+Obtain any Colecovision BIOS and rename it to **[BIOS].col** then place it in the /scfw/ folder

 >[!NOTE]
 > I also build forks so you can also find the latest [SwanGBA binaries here](https://github.com/OmDRetro/SwanGBA-SCFW/releases)